madax14/SQL_DataAnalysis_Elect_Vehicles/README.md

 # SQL_DataAnalysis_Elect_Vehicles
-A analysis of electric vehicle in WA USA.
+An analysis of electric vehicles in WA USA.

-Link for download the dataset:
+Data includes Battery Electric Vehicles and Plug-in Hybrid Electric Vehicles registered as of July 31, 2024.

-https://catalog.data.gov/dataset/electric-vehicle-population-data
+Link for downloading the dataset: https://catalog.data.gov/dataset/electric-vehicle-population-data